amyjko/critically-conscious-computing/chapters/verification.md

 =
 @keyIdeas
 * All programming requires verification and debugging; making and correcting mistakes is an inescapable part of writing code.
 * Requirements are what people have agreed a program should do; failures are deviations from requirements; defects are the parts of a program that caused a failure.
 * Verifications skills include analyzing a program for defects, or running a program on various inputs to observe failures.
 * Debugging skills include systematic strategies for identifying defects from failures.
 * Verification and debugging engage key sociopolitical questions about who has the power to decide what makes software behavior "correct".
-* Students struggle with verification and debugging partly because they are inherently difficult, partly because they often have brittle knowledge of programming languages, and partly because
+* Students struggle with verification and debugging partly because they are inherently difficult, partly because they often have brittle knowledge of programming languages.
 * Methods for teaching verification and debugging center on preventing errors, reducing cognitive load by separating skills, and by teaching systematic strategies; situating these in social contexts can surface their sociopolitical importance.
 =